-U.N. council to meet at Moscow’s request over U.S. biolabs claim, as Zelensky dismisses chemical weapons allegation
+U.N. council to meet at Moscow’s request over unproven claim of U.S. biolabs, as Zelensky dismisses allegation

 Elsewhere, British Prime Minister Boris Johnson on Thursday also suggested that Russia’s accusations could be a “cynical” pretext for its own actions.

 “The stuff that you’re hearing about chemical weapons, this is straight out of their playbook,” Johnson told Sky News.
 “They start saying that there are chemical weapons that are being stored by their opponents or by the Americans, and so when they themselves deploy chemical weapons — as I fear they may — they have a sort of a ‘maskirovka,’ a fake story, ready to go.”

 The White House warned this week that Russia could use chemical or biological weapons in Ukraine.

-White House press secretary Jen Psaki tweeted that Russia has long “maintained a biological weapons program in violation of international law” and cited its military intervention in Syria in support of the Bashar al-Assad regime and its suspected poisoning of Russian opposition figure Alexei Navalny in 2020 with a Novichok-like nerve agent.
+White House press secretary Jen Psaki tweeted that Russia has long “maintained a biological weapons program in violation of international law” and cited its military intervention in Syria in support of Bashar al-Assad’s regime and its suspected poisoning of Russian opposition figure Alexei Navalny in 2020 with a Novichok-like nerve agent.

 Psaki dismissed Russia’s claims about U.S.-supported biolabs in Ukraine as “preposterous” and “false.”

-She also said during a Thursday White House news briefing, that Russia has the “capacity” to use such weapons against its neighbor.
-When asked what evidence the U.S. has to back the claim that Russia has these types of weapons, Psaki said she wouldn’t “get into specific intelligence” but repeated that “Russia is the country that has a chemical and biological weapons program.”
+She also said during a White House news briefing Thursday that Russia has the “capacity” to use such weapons against its neighbor.
+When asked what evidence the United States has to back the claim that Russia has these types of weapons, Psaki said she wouldn’t “get into specific intelligence” but repeated that “Russia is the country that has a chemical and biological weapons program.”

 Psaki made the comments after Russian officials accused the United States of developing such weapons in Ukraine.

-Dmitry Chumakov, a Russian deputy United Nations ambassador, urged Western media on Wednesday to cover “the news about secret biological laboratories in Ukraine,” the Associated Press reported.
+Dmitry Chumakov, a Russian deputy U.N. ambassador, urged Western media outlets on Wednesday to cover “the news about secret biological laboratories in Ukraine,” the Associated Press reported.

 Kremlin spokeswoman Maria Zakharova also told reporters Wednesday that Russia had concluded that “in Ukrainian laboratories close to our borders, components of biological weapons were being developed.”